black-square/TagGame/README.md

 # TagGame

-Grid-based game where you need to decoy enemies to the traps but at the same time you need to avoid situation when they touch hero.
+Grid-based game where you need to decoy enemies to the traps but at the same time you need to avoid situation when they touch the hero.

 [mango2d engine demo](https://github.com/black-square/mango2d)